ubergarm/SkyMagicIslands/README.md

 - Build an airship and fly into the Nether for fast travel then back up into the overworld!
 (Your friends can ride on [BiblioCraft](https://www.curseforge.com/minecraft/mc-mods/bibliocraft) seats, but they will glitch off if you try to take them across the Nether/Overworld line).
 - SNAD and Chisel blocks in Bonsai Pots!
 Stamp molten Thaumium and Void metal into gears!
 Totally rebalanced [Monk Mod](https://www.curseforge.com/minecraft/mc-mods/the-monk-mod)!
 - Many inventory solutions available early game with complex Crate/EMC/Magical integrations possible for all you warehouse keepers out there!
-- Get off to a great start with eary game quests provided by an all star cast of [Noppes' Custom NPCs](https://www.curseforge.com/minecraft/mc-mods/custom-npcs)!
+- Get off to a great start with early game quests provided by an all star cast of [Noppes' Custom NPCs](https://www.curseforge.com/minecraft/mc-mods/custom-npcs)!

 What are you waiting for?!
 Go get started with this magical blend of mods only all available in Mineraft 1.12.2!!!